 Note: Make sure you write down all of your Wi-Fi passwords before reseting the network settings.
 You’ll have to enter them again after the reset is complete.

-To reset network settings on your iPhone, open up the Settings app and tap General -> Reset -> Reset Network Settings.
+To reset network settings on your iPhone, open the Settings app and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 You’ll be asked to enter your iPhone passcode, then confirm your decision by tapping Reset Network Settings.
 Once the reset is complete, your iPhone will restart.

 Still Dropping Calls?
 Try Wi-Fi Calling!

 If your iPhone is dropping calls, you may be able to temporarily work around the problem by using Wi-Fi calling.
 When Wi-Fi calling is turned on, your iPhone will be able to make phone calls using your Wi-Fi connection instead of your cellular connection.

 To turn on Wi-Fi calling, open the Settings app on your iPhone and tap Cellular -> Wi-Fi Calling.
 Then turn on the switch next to Wi-Fi Calling on This iPhone.
 You can also turn on Wi-Fi calling by going to Settings -> Phone -> Wi-Fi Calling.